gboncoffee/pgm.h/README.md

 ## License

-This is public domain software, but you can choose to use it under MIT if you want.
+This work is dual-licensed under CC0 (Public Domain) or MIT.
+Choose what fits best for you.

 ## History